stevavoliajvar/stop_cloudflare/README.md

 ---

 Cloudflare similarly prevents those in southeast asia and elsewhere who have poor internet connectivity from accessing the websites behind it (for example, they could be behind 7+ layers of NAT or sharing same IP) unless they solve multiple image CAPTCHAs.
+Many humans are being blocked by Cloudflare [every day](PEOPLE.md).
 There is no way to solve the captcha without enabling Javascript and Cookies.
-Cloudflare is using them to make a browser signature.
+Cloudflare is [using them](PEOPLE.md) to make a browser signature.

 ---